Returning to Ireland and COVID-19

 What to do when you return to Ireland

-You may be fined up to €2,500 or imprisoned for up to 6 months, or both if you do not:
+There are penalties for not filling in the form or giving accurate details – you may be fined up to €2,500 or imprisoned for up to 6 months, or both.

 If any of the information you provide on the form changes in the next 14 days, you must email email@example.com with updated information.